 Volkswagen Polo – 24 January 2018

-The all-new Polo gatecrashes our market in January and is one of the biggest launches of the year.
+The all-new Polo has arrived in SA and is one of the biggest launches of the year.
 The new car is more mature and features new tech.
 The new model is 81 mm longer, 63 mm wider and 7 mm lower than its predecessor.
 It has a wheelbase of 2 564 mm, 92 mm longer than the previous model, giving it a considerably larger footprint.
-The hotter Polo GTI follows on a little later.
+The hotter Polo GTI will arrive a bit later.
+Pricing starts at R235 900 (February 2018).

 Volkswagen Arteon – April 2018